The Underline: Route

-The Underline begins at the Miami River in the Brickell neighborhood of Downtown Miami.
-At the river, it connects to the Miami River Greenway.
-From here, it runs south underneath the Metrorail through Brickell, Coral Gables, and Kendall, where it will end at the Dadeland South station.
+The Underline begins at the Miami River in the Brickell neighborhood of Downtown Miami, where it connects with the Miami River Greenway.
+From there, it runs south beneath the Metrorail through Brickell, Coral Gables, and Kendall, terminating at Dadeland South station.

-At Dadeland South, The Underline is planned to connect with the proposed Ludlam Trail linear park.
-It will also connect with the 20.5 mi South Dade Rail Trail beyond Dadeland South, which runs along the South Dade rapid transit busway (also former Florida East Coast Railway right of way) all the way to Florida City.
-Together, the two paths form a continuous 31 mi off-road trail for pedestrians and cyclists.
-Both trails are part of the ambitious East Coast Greenway project.
+At Dadeland South, the Underline is planned to connect with the proposed Ludlam Trail linear park.
+It also connects with the 22 mi South Dade Trail, which follows the former Florida East Coast Railway right-of-way along the South Dade TransitWay to Florida City.
+Together, the two paths form a continuous 32 mi off-road corridor for pedestrians and cyclists.
+The routes are included within the East Coast Greenway project to create a 3000 mi trail network connecting Maine to Florida.

 Brickell Backyard

 The first phase consists of the north end of the line, which is called the Brickell Backyard.
 The Brickell Backyard is an urban park along The Underline that includes the Typoe Sculpture Garden, a sound stage plaza, Urban Gym with basketball court, workout stations, and a running track, as well as butterfly gardens with native plants that surround gathering spaces.